Klosmi/html-basics/CSS-FlexBox.md

     The cross-start is either equivalent to start or before depending flex-direction value and the cross-end is the opposite of the specified cross-start.

   - **`flex-wrap: wrap-reverse;`** :
     Behaves the same as wrap but cross-start and cross-end are permuted, rearranged (if `wrap` goes top-to-bottom, `wrap-reverse` goes bottom-to-top).
+    **So this is how we can change the direction of the cross-axis❗️**

     - eg.:
       We have let say 6 `div`s, with flexbox *(1, 2, 3, 4, 5, 6)*.
 The `div`s are top-to-bottom, but because the `container`'s height is only 500px, the 6 `div`s' heights are all squished down to fit in the `container`.